opentelekomcloud-infra/api-monitoring/docs/design.rst

 Telegraf
 --------

-The `Executor` is exposing metrics, but where do the go?
+The `Executor` is exposing metrics, but where do they go?
 One option is to place an instance of `Telegraf` to accept metrics from the `Executor` and serve as a proxy to place data (with potentially format conversion) into a required destination.
 In our case it is proxying